-A Indie Film Hustle Tribe member recently asked me
+An Indie Film Hustle Tribe member recently asked me

 “Should You Work for Deferred Payment or Back End Points?”

-Believe it or not I get this question A LOT!
+Believe it or not, I get this question A LOT!
 So I decided to dedicate a podcast episode to the question.
-There are times I would say yes definitely work for deferred payment or back end points.
+There are times I would say yes definitely work for deferred payment or back endpoints.

 So yes there is a time to make that deal but alas there are times you should never work for deferred.
-Take a listen to when to and when not to work for deferred payments or back end points.
+Take a listen to when to and when not to work for deferred payments or back endpoints.